Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

-After hitting .275 with a double, a home run, a walk and seven RBI in his past 10 games, Miguel Cabrera and the Detroit Tigers face the New York Yankees (who will hand the ball to Clarke Schmidt) at 7:05 PM ET on Wednesday.
+Miguel Cabrera -- 1-for-3 with an RBI in his last game -- will be in action for the Detroit Tigers versus the New York Yankees, with Carlos Rodon on the mound, on September 7 at 7:05 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Yankees.
+In his previous game he had a one-hit showing (1-for-3) against the Yankees.

 Miguel Cabrera Game Info & Props vs. the Yankees